West Sadsbury Township, Pennsylvania

 West Sadsbury Township is a township in Chester County, Pennsylvania, United States.
 The population was 2,444 at the 2010 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 10.7 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 10.7 sqmi, all land.

 Transportation

 As of 2018, there were 28.60 mi of public roads in West Sadsbury Township, of which 5.86 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 22.74 mi were maintained by the township.

 U.S. Route 30 is the most prominent highway serving West Sadsbury Township.
-It follows the Lincoln Highway along an east-west alignment across the northern portion of the township.
-Pennsylvania Route 10 follows Octorara Trail along a north-south alignment along the northeastern border of the township.
-Pennsylvania Route 41 follows Gap Newport Pike along a northwest-southeast alignment across the southwestern portion of the township.
-Finally, Pennsylvania Route 372 follows Valley Road along an east-west alignment across the southern part of the township.
+It follows the Lincoln Highway along an east–west alignment across the northern portion of the township.
+Pennsylvania Route 10 follows Octorara Trail along a north–south alignment along the northeastern border of the township.
+Pennsylvania Route 41 follows Gap Newport Pike along a northwest–southeast alignment across the southwestern portion of the township.
+Pennsylvania Route 372 follows Valley Road along an east–west alignment across the southern part of the township.